authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 --- abstract

-Brand Indicators for Message Identification (BIMI) is a scalable mechanism by which mail-originating organizations and Mail User Agents (MUAs) can coordinate on displaying brand-specific indicators next to properly authenticated messages.

-To benefit their users, Mail User Agents need to be able to effectively and meaningfully convey that messages being displayed are both authenticated and originate from a known organization.
-Brand-specific indicators are believed to be a more effective method of communicating message authenticity to end users.
-Thus there is a need for MUAs to have access to brand-specific imagery for a very large number of brands.

-Those brands have an interest in ensuring that the imagery displayed in these situations is correct and appropriate, so it is desirable to provide a mechanism to allow these mail-originating organizations to provide imagery to MUAs.
-This mechanism removes the substantial burden of curating and maintaining an image database from the MUAs, and allows each brand to manage its own imagery.
-As an additional benefit, mail-originating organizations are more likely to invest the time and effort to authenticate their email, should that come with the ability to influence how email from the organization is displayed.

-By itself BIMI does not impose specific requirements for indicator display on MUAs.
-BIMI is just a mechanism to support coordination between mail-originating organizations and MUAs.
-MUAs and mail-receiving organizations are free to define their own policies for indicator display that makes use or not of BIMI data as they see fit.
+Brand Indicators for Message Identification (BIMI) permits domain owners to coordinate with Mail User Agents (MUAs) to display brand-specific indicators next to properly authenticated messages.
+There are three primary components of this coordination: a scalable way for domain owners to publish their desired indicators, a way for Mail Transfer Agents (MTAs) to verify the authenticity and reputation of the domain, and best practices for use of indicators within the MUAs.
+This document specifies the BIMI assertion record and how it is to be handled by MTAs and MUAs.
+The other components of the coordination (domain verification and best practices) as well as integration through other mail protocols (IMAP, etc.) are specified in separate documents.
+BIMI is an incentive for domain owners to authenticate their email.

 --- middle